glowfic-constellation/glowfic/README.md

 #### Cloning the repository

-In order to get up and running, clone the repository (get Git if you don't already have it – `sudo apt-get install git` on Ubuntu) with a command such as `git clone https://bitbucket.org/MarriNikari/glowfic`.
+In order to get up and running, clone the repository (get Git if you don't already have it – `sudo apt-get install git` on Ubuntu) with a command such as `git clone https://github.com/Marri/glowfic.git`.
-More specific details may be found on the Bitbucket site.
+More specific details may be found on the GitHub site.

 #### Language dependencies